VinnieVH/AstroVista/README.md

 Common extensions and constants

 ### Frontend (Angular 19)
-The frontend is an Angular 19 application that communicates with the GraphQL API to render space-related content:
+The frontend is an Angular 19 application that communicates with the API to render space-related content:

-Component-based architecture for various space views (planets, missions, images) Apollo Client for GraphQL communication
-Responsive design for desktop and mobile experiences Standalone components using Angular 19's latest features Signal-based state management
+Component-based architecture for various space views (planets, missions, images) Responsive design for desktop and mobile experiences Standalone components using Angular 19's latest features Signal-based state management